CJinsoo/Sp18WEB_FitnessTracker/README.md

 ### Note on the final exam
-I tried adding the typeahead in the client side properly, but I did not figure out how to receive the pipe line of text in the server yet.
+I tried adding the typeahead in the client side properly, displaying the typeahead form.
+But I did not figure out how to receive the pipe line of text in the server yet.
+In tracker.service.ts I implemented search function that gets from the server the requested items.
+In share.component.ts, search function fetches data from the typeahead form in the view. share.component.html has been appropriately updated to show typeahead.
+In model.js, I implemented ReturnSearchUser that filters from the Memebers and returns the filtered items.
+In controller.js, I called the ReturnSearchUser function from model.js, sending in the (supposedly) pipe line of text.
 It's in progress.

 # Jinsoo Choi